 After that first year’s performance, I asked myself, “Do I still need to do this?
 Haven’t I learned what The Peace Treaty can teach me?”
 Foolish thought!
 At least I was aware enough to realize that my very desire to pull away from the play meant I still had more to learn.

-When rehearsals began again the spring of the second year, I was more than a little frustrated to discover that I was still dealing with nervousness and resistance to performing.
+When rehearsals began again in the spring of the second year, I was more than a little frustrated to discover that I was still dealing with nervousness and resistance to performing.
 Although I now know that the same spiritual tests often repeat themselves until the deeper lessons are learned, this was my first experience of it.
 In fact, I seemed to be having more resistance than ever.
 I prayed to God and Guru for help, but it wasn’t until the director spoke to the cast before the dress rehearsal that an answer came.
 She told us: “The ego gets nervous, the soul loves to share.”

 How helpful that was!
-Now I had a formula to work with.
+Now I had the formula to work with.
 Any time I felt unwilling and nervous, I could simply say to myself, “Aha, that’s the ego, let it go.
 The soul loves to share.”
 I could then focus on that expansive attitude of sharing.
 I realized that nervousness is simply the ego starting to feel vulnerable.
 By focusing strongly on the soul’s love of sharing, I found it easier to transcend my counterproductive energies.
 The only times my formula didn’t work was when I was already too locked into the “what will they think of me?” consciousness.
 Fortunately, all nervousness vanished during the performance.

 A very humbling thought

 With my third year of involvement with the play, nervousness became much less of a problem and different lessons came to the fore.
-The Peace Treaty addresses not only the issue of how to bring about lasting peace after a war, but also many of the spiritual challenges we face as devotees.
+The Peace Treaty addresses not only the issue of how to bring about lasting peace after a war but also many of the spiritual challenges we face as devotees.
 There is a charming scene in which a soldier named Baltan exclaims loudly that certain other soldiers are “vain braggarts!”
 His friend Ponder quickly reminds him that we need to, “Be careful.
 From the things we criticize in others, we reveal what we are, ourselves.”
 It is of course Baltan who exemplifies the quality of being a “vain braggart.”

 For example, I have a sensitive and soft nature, but because in our culture, masculine strength is often equated with a sort of callous toughness, I had mistaken sensitivity and softness for weakness and was critical of it in others.
 I had also rejected it in myself and had tried to conceal it by erecting a protective shell of callousness.
 But I now understand that one can possess great inner strength and still be soft.
 In fact, it takes great inner strength to be able to stand firmly at your center while keeping an open, loving heart, no matter what life throws at you.